RohitBandaru/rohitbandaru.github.io/_posts/2024-08-01-SSL-with-Vision-Transformers.md

   sidebar: left
 ---

 In recent years, self-supervised learning (SSL) has emerged as a powerful paradigm in computer vision, allowing models to learn meaningful representations from unlabeled data.
-The prior work in this field focuses on using CNN architectures such as ResNet on this task.
-However, as evidenced by the success of self supervised language models, transformers are a natural fit for self supervised training.
-We will cover a set of recent papers that apply transformers for self supervised visual learning.
+Prior work in this field focuses on using CNN architectures such as ResNet for this task.
+However, as evidenced by the success of self-supervised language models, transformers are a natural fit for self-supervised training.
+We will cover a set of recent papers that apply transformers for self-supervised visual learning.

 One key variation is that you often see masking in these methods.
-CNN based SSL methods rely more on data augmentations to create a prediction task for the model.
+CNN-based SSL methods rely more on data augmentations to create a prediction task for the model.
 Masking is advantageous for several reasons outlined below, and it also aligns more with language model training (example: BERT).

 - Computational efficiency
-  - You do not have to process the masked regions of the image.
-When a large portion of the image is masked
+  - You do not have to process the masked regions of the image when a large portion of the image is masked.
 - Data augmentations can introduce unwanted invariances and remove useful information
-  - For example, a data augmentation that strongly distorts the color, may result in representations that do not encode color
+  - For example, a data augmentation that strongly distorts the color may result in representations that do not encode color.

 Masking is more naturally enabled by the transformer architecture.
-There is a reason that masking based SSL training hasn’t worked well with CNNs.
+There is a reason that masking-based SSL training hasn't worked well with CNNs.

-By examining these different methods, we’ll discuss what makes transformers work for vision.
+By examining these different methods, we'll discuss what makes transformers work for vision.

 # [**DINO**](https://arxiv.org/abs/2104.14294)